yanyshen/P2Portal/README.md

     b)Run product-pre-cfg.sh to make portal.conf take effect.
       You will be asked to create a superuser.
 Choose Yes.
 Input username, email and password according to the tips.

       The username and password will be used to log in the admin page.
-You can also use it to log in the P2 Portal.
+You can also use it to log in the Eclipse Plugin Repository Portal.

-	  By default, the target platform to run P2Portal is in windows.
+	  By default, the target platform to run Eclipse Plugin Repository Portal is in windows.
 If you want to run it on other OS, you need to export MiniEclipse for other OS and modify the scripts "cp -a win32.win32.x86_64/eclipse/. ../miniEclipse" to replace "win32.win32.x86_64" to the one you export.

-    c)Start a server for P2 Portal.
+    c)Start a server for Eclipse Plugin Repository Portal. cd <install_path>/portal
-      cd <install_path>/portal
       python manage.py runserver <port> like 8081